-c) The Commission incorrectly applied SRC 265.005.
+- c) The Commission incorrectly applied SRC 265.005.
 The code states that a zone change is justified upon the demonstration that the proposed zone is equally or better suited for the subject property if (1) the physical characteristics of the property are appropriate for the proposed zone and (2) the uses allowed by the proposed zone are logical with the surrounding uses.
 The Code proscribes a particular test for what is to be considered when evaluating uses that are equally or better suited.
 That test is whether the physical characteristics of the subject property are appropriate for the proposed zone and whether the uses allowed by the proposed zone are logical with the surrounding land uses.
-The i.
+The Planning Commission erred in determining that the applicant had satisfied these criteria. - i.
 The applicant did not demonstrate that the physical characteristics are appropriate for the proposed use.
 The subject property is steeply sloped, making development subject to geological surveying.
 Staff states that the slope, elevation, and landslide hazards make commercial and industrial uses less feasible and these uses typically require more extensive areas of flat terrain which is unavailable due to the physical characteristics of the property.
 Even with the proposed conditions, the existing unsafe conditions in the vicinity will intensify under the proposed development.
 The applicant fails to meet the ordinary burden of proof and its heightened burden of proof.